-Print in 2021 Marketing Trends
+Print Marketing Trends in 2021

 TOP TRENDS WE SEE FOR 2021

 1. User Generated Content.
 This content is one of the most authentic forms of digital word-of-mouth marketing available to companies of all sizes.
-This content makes user more secure in their loyalty to your brand and company while supporting your business by actively promoting you at the same time.
+This content makes users more secure in their loyalty to your brand and company while supporting your business by actively promoting you at the same time.

 3. Social Commerce.
-Social media is one of the biggest more influential aspects of the buying and interactive decision making.
+Social media is one of the biggest more influential aspects of buying and interactive decision-making.
 Placing your catalogs, ads, etc. on these platforms will elevate your brand and trust by reaching your customers where they’re at without pursuing them individually one-on-one.
 Give your social media and digital platforms some love and transform them into the best social commerce opportunities for your business – often at little or no cost.

 PRINTING in 2021

 Print media will be holding its ground for 2021.
 This type of media separates you from the crowd.
 With the sheer volume of information given to customers at the digital level, print materials will set you apart.
 Your audience will see your pieces more as they’re not ignored or deleted the way they are when digital.

 Print advertising also provides a broader customer experience.
 This allows for a deeper level of engagement than digital materials.
 Printed pieces are tangible whereas digital formats are fleeting.
 For example, if a potential customer has a brochure in their hand, they can see the beauty and color of the ad, but they can also feel the texture and smell the ink, experiencing something that’s separated from the digital realm.